 10. Don’t worry about wasted time

-Sometimes it’s just when we think things are going really well with a novel and we’re producing lots and lots of words that we hit some sort of stumbling block.
+Sometimes it’s precisely when we think things are going really well with a novel and we’re producing lots and lots of words that we hit a stumbling block.
 It might mean there’s a problem with your story that you have to solve – but equally it could just be that your ‘back brain’ – the bit that dreams up the story and controls the direction of travel – needs to catch up with your front brain, where the writing of the words happens.
 (Disclaimer: I have no idea which part of your brain actually performs these separate functions!
 This is just my way of articulating the way that writing happens …).

 And for a cheeky eleventh tip?
 How about signing up for our Starting to Write Your Novel online course.
 Designed for beginners, this 6-week course will help you kick-start your novel with teaching videos, resources, tasks and a student forum, all hosted on our secure bespoke learning platform.